 1. Visit Naples Castles

-2. Wander around Santa Lucia District
+2. Wander around the Santa Lucia District

 3. Get Souvenirs from Via San Gregorio Armeno